 As well as several potential policy directions, there are several different projects that could be implemented to improve solid waste management, involving voluntary support from private companies (i.e. retailers and supply chain, tourism companies).
 For example, there is particular potential to make use of the many supply trucks that return empty to Windhoek to bring back clean recyclable materials.
 These are logistical solutions that require co-operation of supply companies, transport companies and local authorities.
-MET will work to facilitate such co-operation through participatory planning of pilot projects involving "working groups" of companies and local authorities.
+The first step will be for MET to work with the Recycle Namibia Forum (and any additional recycling companies outside of the Forum), as well as with potential local authorities, to develop a short-list of priority pilot projects.
+MET will then facilitate co-operation through participatory planning of pilot projects involving "working groups" of companies and local authorities.
 MET will seek funding of small-scale infrastructure for such pilot projects (e.g. containers for recyclable materials).
-MET will pursue this co-operative and voluntary approach before adoption of comprehensive regulations specific to recycling if needed.
+MET will pursue this co-operative and voluntary approach before adoption of comprehensive regulations specific to recycling, if needed.